Summary: D-Ns role in Food Waste (2025 Jul)

 Websites:

-• Diet for a Green Planet‘s firth criteria is reduced waste and includes a variety of tools related to diet & zero waste.
+• Diet for a Green Planet‘s fourth criterion is reduced waste and includes a variety of tools related to diet & zero waste.